tatsushi-ikeda/libheom/INSTALL.md

 * pybind11: You need to put the library into 3rdparty/ directory.
 Make sure that the location of the following file:
 `3rdparty/pybind11/include/pybind11/pybind11.h`

-These two libraries will be automatically placed by the following command:
+These libraries will be automatically placed by the following command:

 ```bash
 git submodule update --init --recursive